Akascape/py-window-styles/Example_Documentation.md

 ```

 # Other UI Libraries
 Any other python UI libraries are also supported if you can retrieve the **HWND (window handle)** of the required window and pass it in pywinstyles.
-Commonly used libraries are supported by default as shown above, so you don't have to do this extra work for them.
+Commonly used libraries are supported by default as shown above, so you won't have to do this extra work for them.

 ```python
 from ctypes import windll